 If a participant considers that they have gone the wrong way at any point and backtracks to go down a different branch, they will be excluded from the Directness score.

 The time taken score is a box plot of the recorded task completion times.
 We exclude participants who took longer than 100 seconds to complete the task because we've found from our data that people who take longer than 2 minutes to complete a single task have almost certainly left it idle.
 We remove these outliers to give a better indication of the actual median completion time.

 The overall score

-The overall score in the colored box on the left is a weighted average of the squares of success and directness.
+The overall score in the colored box on the right is a weighted average of the squares of success and directness.
 It favors success over directness at a ratio of 3:1, scaled to be a value out of 10.

 Here's an example of how we calculate the overall score:

 Weighted combined score: 3.249 x 3/4 + 4.489 x 1/4 = 2.437 + 1.122 = 3.559 (rounded up to 4).

 If you included post-task questions in your study, you’ll find the results for your questions at the bottom of each Task.

 You can also view a pietree for each of your tasks.
 Simply click the ‘View the Pietree’ button to watch your pietree grow before your eyes.
 Read more about how to interpret your pietree.